The-Marcy-Lab-School/swe-sr-1-3/README.md

 ## Prompt 4

 Below is a regular expression that can be used to identify emails.
-Explain how it works!
+Explain how it identifies the three portions of an email!

 ```
 /^[a-zA-Z0-9._-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,4}$/